 "People were abandoning their cars and running with their babies and kids," one local, Whitney Vaughan, wrote on Facebook.
 "This was right before someone rammed our vehicle with theirs trying to get through."

 The rapidly growing Camp wildfire has torched 70,000 total acres and forced roughly 40,000 people to evacuate Butte County.
-A handful of firefighters and residents have been injured, though no deaths have been reported, according to CNN.
+At least five people have been killed in the blaze, and a handful of firefighters and residents have been injured, the Associated Press reports.
 The blaze is "0 percent contained" and still spreading.
 It's threatening parts of Chico, a city of 90,000 where authorities have already issued evacuation warnings for some areas.

 Down in Southern California, the Woolsey fire has swallowed up more than 8,000 acres since it broke out Thursday, and it's only getting worse, leaving roughly 75,000 homes in Los Angeles and Ventura counties under mandatory or voluntary evacuation orders, the LA Times reports.
 And the nearby Hill blaze, outside Thousand Oaks—the same city where 12 people were killed in a mass shooting on Wednesday—has already burned up about 10,000 acres, CNN reports.
 Meanwhile, the Santa Ana winds are only (literally) adding more fuel to the fire.